 You may hear the term “roe” which relates to fish eggs.
 However, this general term should not be mistaken for caviar.
 The roe of some sturgeon species is most certainly caviar, but roe of other fish species is not!

-The roe from a Beluga Sturgeon is widely considered the highest quality of all sturgeon caviar and is extremely expensive with prices ranging from $5000 – $10,000 per kilogram.
+The roe from a Beluga Sturgeon is widely considered the highest quality of all sturgeon caviar and is extremely expensive with prices ranging from $5000 to $10,000 per kilogram.

 Even if you choose lower-quality caviar, you should still expect to pay at least $60 per ounce.

-If you like raw fish then you will be please to hear that sturgeon can be eaten raw.
+If you like raw fish then you will be pleased to hear that sturgeon can be eaten raw.